tidyverse/tidyverse.org/content/blog/announce-vetiver/index.md

 We are thrilled to announce the release of [vetiver](https://vetiver.rstudio.com/), a framework for MLOps tasks in R and Python!
 The goal of vetiver is to provide fluent tooling to **version**, **share**, **deploy**, and **monitor** a trained model.
-If you like perfume or candles, you may recognize this ingredient; vetiver, also known as the "oil of tranquility", is used as a stabilizing ingredient in perfumery to preserve more volatile fragrances.
+If you like perfume or candles, you may recognize this name; vetiver, also known as the "oil of tranquility", is used as a stabilizing ingredient in perfumery to preserve more volatile fragrances.

 You can install the released version of vetiver for R from [CRAN](https://cran.r-project.org/package=vetiver):